kubedb/docs/docs/guides/percona-xtradb/backup/standalone/index.md

 Here,

-- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB database.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the  AppBinding object for the `restored-xtradb` PerconaXtraDB object.
 - `.spec.rules` specifies that we are restoring data from the `latest` backup snapshot of the database.